-A leading 3D printing service provider will display its innovative offering at a ground-breaking virtual manufacturing exhibition next month.
+A leading 3D printing company will display its innovative offering at a ground-breaking virtual manufacturing exhibition next month.

 The fortnight-long event is being organised by the Made in Group to promote the best in British manufacturing and will feature a host of events including webinars, conferences, round-table discussions and a virtual exhibition hall comprising booths, interactive seminar rooms and networking areas.

-Ricoh will showcase its full range of additive manufacturing services and provide businesses with insights into how 3D printing can have a positive impact on manufacturing processes, including reducing time to market and increasing flexibility in design and production.
+Ricoh 3D will showcase its full range of additive manufacturing services and provide businesses with insights into how 3D print production can have a positive impact on manufacturing processes, including reducing time to market and increasing flexibility in design and production.

-Ricoh 3D will demonstrate its full portfolio of hardware,which includes SLS, MJF, FDM, and a range of technical services and back office technology which provides the flexibility to test and develop new materials and to create non-standard parts.
-The 3D print specialist has also added SLS PA12 to their material portfolio this month, which will give manufacturers access to the most prolific material used in 3D printing today, combined with the large build volumes the Ricoh system offers.
+Ricoh 3D will demonstrate its full portfolio of 3D manufacturing hardware,which includes SLS, MJF, FDM, and a range of technical services and back office technology which provides the flexibility to test and develop new materials and to create non-standard parts.
+The 3D print specialist has also added Selective Laser Sintering PA12 to their material portfolio this month, which will give manufacturers access to the most prolific material used in 3D printing today, combined with the large build volumes the Ricoh system offers.

 Mark Dickin, Additive Manufacturing and Moulding Engineering Lead at Ricoh 3D, said: “We are excited to be featuring at such an innovative event.